 Proceeds from this badge go to Global Garden Refugee Training Farm.

 Global Garden Refugee Training Farm is located in Chicago's Albany Park neighborhood, where Phil lives.
 Since 2012 refugee families, mostly from Bhutan and Burma, turned a small urban vacant plot of land into a farm to grow fruits and vegetables, train new arrivals to the neighborhood, and make supplemental income.
 Phil is a member of their CSA and wants to further support turning the few green spaces in Chicago into productive, inclusive parts of the community.

 I live in and work in the big city of Chicago, Illinois, USA.
 Getting into the outdoors has to be a conscious decision, especially in the winter when the grey cold and concrete can become oppressive.

 How do you lean out, stay active, get out and explore nature?

 Cycle, disc golf, hike are the main ways I get outside and move my body.
 Chicago has long trails along the rivers and lakes but it requires serious travel to find some good elevation to explore.

 This time of year in Chicago the weather is fluctuating wildly, I like to have gear that is versatile, breathable and dry.
 To me this is open knits, organic materials, and water resistant bags.

 Tell us about your gear: What do you tend to bring and wear?
-What are some of your favorite tools, gear, or apparel for leaning out?

 - Helinox Chair One.
 Superlight and packable yet comfortable chair for sitting wherever.